-ST UDYING THE HOLY SCRIPTURES
+ST TUDYING THE HOLY SCRIPTURES

 NOTES: Obedience to God's commands begins with guarding His Word in our hearts and having it ready upon our lips.

 b.
 Psalm 37:31

-C. Psalm 119:11
+c.
+Psalm 119:11

-NOTES: If we do the opposite of what is commanded here, the result will be devastating: "Your word I have not treasured in my heart, that I may sin against You."
+NOTES: If we do the opposite of what is commanded here, the result will be devastating: "I have not stored up Your word in my heart, that I may sin against You."

 d.
 Colossians 3:16-17